GoogleCloudPlatform/solution-acceleration-toolkit/docs/tfengine/README.md

     and resources within the folder.
 The service accounts of other CICD pipelines cannot access these projects.

-- Define many security sensitive such as
-  [centralized VPC networks](https://cloud.google.com/docs/enterprise/best-practices-for-enterprise-organizations#networking_and_security)
-  and storage resources.
+- Define many security sensitive resources such as [centralized VPC networks](https://cloud.google.com/docs/enterprise/best-practices-for-enterprise-organizations#networking_and_security) and storage resources.